A big-name Filipino restaurant comes to Seattle’s South End, and 40 other openings around the city

 Tukwila

 Max’s Restaurant, one of the world’s most popular Filipino chains, just launched in Washington state, bringing its signature fried chicken, as well as specialties such as the pork hock crispy pata, the veggie stew pinakbet and tamarind soup milkfish sinigang.
 In previous months, Seattle’s new Filipino restaurants have clustered around a 5-mile radius: the fine-dining restaurant Archipelago in Hillman City, the expansion of the hip Hood Famous Café + Bar in the trendy section of the Chinatown International District and soon, Melissa Miranda, one of Seattle’s rising stars, will open her Filipino bistro in Beacon Hill.
 Read more about the remarkable Miranda here.
-The Filipino cuisine around Seattle is about to get a national audience.
+The Filipino cuisine around here is about to get a national audience.
 (New York City celebrity chef Marcus Samuelsson was spotted around town in January, checking out our Filipino restaurants for a segment for his PBS show, “No Passport Required,” scheduled to air in the fall.)
 By the way, in Tukwila, Max’s opened a mile south of another heavyweight in the Filipino restaurant chain, Jollibee, which is also famous for its fried chicken.

 Hot Pot World Rotary: Imagine conveyor-belt sushi, but with hot pot ingredients, and you get this hot spot.
 Plates of meat, seafood and veggies rotate past dining tables on a carousel, allowing customers to pick and choose what to dip in their hot stock.
 There are five stocks to choose from: Vietnamese, Chinese, Thai, Korean and Mongolian broth, each served in an individual instead of a communal pot.